How to Evaluate Proving Grounds for Self-Driving? A Quantitative Approach: Introduction

-To date, we can not find work in the literature that provides a metric to assess the capability of a proving ground design in systematically evaluating a CAV system.
-Related work, for instance \cite{szalay2018development}, provides certain subjective criteria to assess the effectiveness of a proving ground based on a focused group discussion involving academia, industries, and government officials.
+To date, we can not find work in the literature that assess the capability of proving grounds.
+Related work, for instance \cite{szalay2018development}, provides conceptual criteria to assess the effectiveness of a proving ground based on a focused group discussion involving academia, industries, and government officials.
 In the work, it is prescribed that a CAV proving ground should have several components, including urban tracks, complex city road elements, rural roads, highway sections, weather manipulations, signal-jamming areas, etc. Other work, for instance \cite{ABCMcity}, suggests the testing should be capable of recreating common-case scenarios and challenging or corner-case scenarios based on a certain scenario lists, which can be manually defined or extracted from large-scale driving data, to replicate various driving situations (e.g. weather, road conditions, etc) or behaviors of human drivers.
 A reasonable metric can therefore be derived by assessing how many scenarios a proving ground design can recreate and how fit the recreated scenarios are compared to their naturalistic occurrences in the real world.
+One way to achieve this is to use high-fidelity simulators, such as VSimRTI \cite{SCHUNEMANN20113189} and Nvidia drive constellation.
+An alternative approach directly relies on field study to gather human assessment of self-driving tests \cite{LIU2019354}.
+However, none of the existing work provides a provable quantitative measure for proving ground capabilities.

+Notably, one challenge in quantitatively evaluating proving grounds is the difficulty in analytically representing traffic scenarios; they include emergent behaviors and patterns from the interactions between CAVs and the environments.
+Thus, in this work, we rely on a simplified scenario representation and derive a metric that evaluates the performance lower bound of proving grounds instead of their potential testing capabilities.
+We refer to this metric as \textit{baseline effectiveness} hereafter.